sulami/streamo/README.md

     streamo -k live_123_abc -f 60 -r 1920x1080 -c 1

-Once it is running, you can quit gracefully with `q`.

     streamo -e

 will echo the generated ffmpeg command to stdout and exit.